haneytron/Imperative.AutoDI/README.md

     // Configure Auto DI
     services.AddAutoDependencyInjection(config =>
     {
-        // Singletons - with wildcard that will map anythin in a namespace starting with "My.Namespace.Two" including namespaces like "My.Namespace.TwoTimes" config.AddSingletons("My.Namespace.One", "My.Namespace.Two*");
+        // Singletons - with wildcard that will map anything in a namespace starting with "My.Namespace.Two"
+        // including namespaces like "My.Namespace.TwoTimes" and "My.Namespace.Two.Three"
+        config.AddSingletons("My.Namespace.One", "My.Namespace.Two*");
-        // Scopeds - basic namespace usage
+        // Scopeds - basic namespace usage, will only map the things at that exact namespace config.AddScopeds("OtherNamespace");
-        config.AddScopeds("OtherNamespace");
-        // Transients - with wildcard that will map anything in a namespace starting with "Another.Namespace." config.AddTransients("Another.Namespace.*");
+        // Transients - with wildcard that will map anything in a namespace starting with "Another.Namespace."
+        // such as "Another.Namespace.Two" and "Another.Namespace.Testing.Three"
+        config.AddTransients("Another.Namespace.*");
     });
 });